airbr/golang-hugo-blog/content/posts/mcmaster-carr-wsg-review.md

 # Conclusion

-You may feel locked within the realm of some particular stack but there are always a variety of techniques that are available to help make your users happy.
 In this outstanding example, some qualities really stand out.
+There may be room for critical writing at a later date, for now, I recognize the good standout qualities and techniques!

 For what it is worth, the website also passed a test with Are My Third Parties Green? for a quick sustainability related check.